amplication/docs/docs/how-to/import-prisma-schema.md

 ## How to create and upload your `schema.prisma` file

-First, you will run the Prisma introspection process on your existing database.
+To import your schema into Amplication, you first need to run Prisma's introspection process on your existing database.
-The introspection process will generate a schema file representing your database's tables and columns.

-Next, you'll upload the generated file into Amplication, ensuring it's free of errors before doing so.
-After upload, you'll see an upload log of everything that happens to [convert the schema into Amplication's internal structure](/getting-started/how-prisma-schema-is-converted-into-entities).
-If any warnings appear in the upload log you can then choose to modify your `schema.prisma` file and re-upload it or continue as is.

 ### Step 1: Run the Introspection process